-COVID UPDATE: Monday, June 14: Active COVID cases fall by 40 in week
+COVID UPDATE: Monday, June 21: Active COVID cases down 32 from last week

-The department, in its regular coronavirus update, said it received reports of 371 new laboratory-confirmed cases since June 7, along with 90 new probable cases.
+The department’s regular coronavirus report said the state received reports of 309 new laboratory-confirmed cases of COVID-19 since June 14, along with 87 reports of probable cases.

-Big Horn and Washakie counties had no active cases as of Monday.
+Big Horn and Sublette counties had no active cases as of Monday.

 Active cases are determined by adding the total confirmed and probable coronavirus cases diagnosed since the illness first surfaced in Wyoming on March 12, 2020, subtracting the number of recoveries during the same period among patients with both confirmed and probable cases and taking into account the number of deaths attributed to the illness.